 4. Casefile Presents: Searching for Sarah MacDiarmid - Spotify Studios.

 This is another true crime Podcast.
 The victim Sarah MacDiarmid disappeared 30 years ago and her family are still waiting for answers.

-“It’s been 30 years since the night Sarah MacDiarmid vanished from the Kananook railway station on Wednesday 11 July 1990.
+“It’s been 30 years since the night Sarah MacDiarmid vanished from the Kananook railway station (in Melbourne, Victoria, Australia) on Wednesday 11 July 1990.
 Blood evidence at the scene suggested Sarah had been attacked and may not have survived.
 But her attacker took her and Sarah’s body has never been recovered.”
 (Source here).

 Despite extensive searching, police investigations and the presence of blood evidence at the scene, Sarah has never been found.
 We hear from Sarah’s parents, brother and other family members in this Podcast as well from many that have been involved in the investigation of her disappearance since the beginning.

 There are currently nine episodes available and I think the door has been left open for more to follow should new evidence or information come to light.